FhenixProtocol/cofhe-docs/docs/devdocs/cofhejs/error-handling.md

 sidebar_position: 7
 ---

-# Error Handling in CoFHE.js
+# Error Handling

-CoFHE.js uses a consistent error handling pattern based on the `Result` type to provide predictable and type-safe error handling throughout the library.
+`cofhejs` uses a consistent error handling pattern based on the `Result` type to provide predictable and type-safe error handling throughout the library.
 This guide explains how error handling works and how to properly handle errors in your applications.

 ## The Result Type

-CoFHE.js uses a functional approach to error handling with the `Result` type.
+`cofhejs` uses a functional approach to error handling with the `Result` type.
 This pattern avoids exceptions and provides explicit error information.

 ```typescript
 export type Result<T, E = string> = { success: true; data: T; error: null } | { success: false; data: null; error: E }